International Studies Track

 Environmental health is associated with recognizing, assessing, understanding, and controlling the impacts of people in their environment and the impacts of the environment on the public health.
 The complexity of the problems requires multidisciplinary approaches.
 This course provides an introduction to the principles, methods, and issues related to global environmental health.
 It examines health issues, scientific understanding of causes, and possible future approaches to control of the major environmental health problems internationally.
 Topics include how the body reacts to environmental pollutants; physical, chemical, and biological agents of environmental contamination; vectors for dissemination (air, water, soil); solid and hazardous waste; susceptible populations; bio-markers and risk analysis; the scientific basis for policy decisions; risk communication; and emerging global environmental health problems.
 4 cr.

 Note: A foreign language course may be taken as one of the two courses on the International Studies track.
-Students may pick from Arabic, Chinese, French, German, Italian, Japanese, Korean, Russian, Spanish, or Turkish.
+Students may pick from Arabic, Chinese, French, German, Italian, Japanese, Korean, Russian, or Spanish.

 Summer 2: The Internship Phase

 For the second six weeks of the program, you'll be placed as an intern in a Boston-area organization or business that matches your interests and experience.
 You should expect to work five days a week for a minimum of 35 hours.
 Most internships are unpaid.